-- Copy of report from the Census Bureau's "OnTheMap" website demonstrating that the site meets requirements. - Visit http://onthemap.ces.census.gov - Enter the address of the site or the address of the nearest address used in the Application, and click "Search."
-If an address is not used, provide exact latitude and longitude coordinates clearly within the site boundaries. - Click the "Selection" tab at the top of the page and click "Simple Ring" under "Add Buffer to Selection." - o Enter "2" into the "Radius" box.
-Click "Confirm Selection." - o Click "Perform an Analysis on Selection Area." - Within the Analysis Settings box that will appear, choose "Work" under the first column, "Distance/Direction" under the second column, the "2014" (2015 datamay be used if available) under the third column, and "All Jobs" under the fourth column. - $\circ$ Click "Go" for results. - A document identifying the exact address entered into the search box.
+- Copy of report from the Census Bureau's "OnTheMap" website demonstrating that the site meets requirements. - Visit http://onthemap.ces.census.gov - o Click "Import from GPS" under the "Import Geography" option. - Using the "Point(s)" selection, enter the site geo-coordinates from the Project Info Tab used in the Application.
+Do not use the site address or nearest physical address.
+Click "Import." - o Click the "Selection" tab at the top of the page and click "Simple Ring" under "Add Buffer to Selection." - o Enter "2" into the "Radius" box.
+Click "Confirm Selection." - o Click "Perform an Analysis on Selection Area." - Within the Analysis Settings box that will appear, choose "Work" under the first column, "Distance/Direction" under the second column, "2017" under the third column, and "All Jobs" under the fourth column. - o Click "Go" for results. - A document identifying the exact site geo-coordinates in the "Import from GPS" box.